Consulate General of Russia, Chennai: Functions

-The Russian Consulate in Chennai administrates the consular functions in the states of Andhra Pradesh, Karnataka, Kerala and Tamil Nadu, and the Union Territory of Puducherry.
+The Russian Consulate in Chennai administrates the consular functions in the states of Andhra Pradesh, Telangana, Karnataka, Kerala and Tamil Nadu, and the Union Territory of Puducherry.
 As of 2009, the consulate handles around 10 to 15 percent of the total visa applicants to Russia.
 Over 1,600 people applied for visas to Russia in 2008, an increase of nearly 7 percent from the previous year, a majority of which were business visas (36.9 percent), students visas and tourists visas.

 In December 2014, a new specialised Russian visa application centre was opened in the city at 74 Kasturi Ranga Road, Alwarpet, along with three such centres in New Delhi, Mumbai, and Kolkata.
 As of 2020, the visa application centre functions at Ispahani Center, 123/124 Nugambakkam High Road, Nungambakkam.

-The Consulate also functions as special polling station to help Russian nationals in South India, including tourists and residents, to cast their votes for Russian parliamentary polls.
+The consulate also functions as special polling station to help Russian nationals in South India, including tourists and residents, to cast their votes for Russian parliamentary polls.